Project

 Limit Gem

 Gem that provides flexible, Redis-backed rate limiting utilities.
-It supports both Fixed Window and Rolling Window (Sliding Log) strategies, to easily control the number of allowed requests for a given identifier within a time window.
+It supports Fixed Window, Rolling Window (Sliding Log), and Token Bucket strategies to control the number of allowed requests for a given identifier within a time window or with a steady refill rate.

 This gem is ideal for APIs, background jobs, or any system that needs simple, efficient throttling logic.